 The first dedicated MariaDB devroom at FOSDEM is being held on Saturday 6 February.
-In previous years, the joint MySQL, MariaDB and MariaDB and Friends devroom has been overwhelmed with submissions.
+In previous years, the joint MySQL, MariaDB and Friends devroom has been overwhelmed with submissions.
 With the event going virtual, there was space for separate MySQL and MariaDB rooms this year, giving us twice as much time to showcase talks of interest to the community.
 We were very pleased to receive 33 submissions, although this was still far more than we had space to accommodate.

 The committee, consisting of Aurélien Lequoy (68koncept), Colin Charles, Daniel Bartholomew (MariaDB Corporation), Manuel Arostegui (Wikimedia Foundation), Sveta Smirnova (Percona) and Vicențiu Ciorbaru (MariaDB Foundation) was given the task of whittling down the number, and decided on the following talks.